elisagy/gitclean-cli/README.md

 # gitclean-cli
-A CLI tool to remove already merged branches
+A CLI tool to remove already merged branches and branches that exist only locally